Exiv2/exiv2/tests/README-TESTS.md

 You can write standard [unittest](https://docs.python.org/3/library/unittest.html) test cases.
 The core steps are as follows:
 1. Do something.\
-    For example, execute some shell commands through the `BT.Executer` class.
+    For example, execute some shell commands through the `BT.Exec` class.
 2. Check if things are OK.\
     Any exception you raise will cause the test case to fail.